The Bondi Protocol

 The Bondi Protocol is an immune therapy that may suppress the overactive immune system in women with high NK cell activity.

-The treatment involves a combination of two common and inexpensive medications: prednisolone and Clexane.
+The treatment involves a combination of two common and inexpensive medications: prednisolone and Clexane®.
 It is taken daily by injection, starting at the beginning of an IVF cycle, or as soon as a pregnancy is confirmed, and is continued until at least the 12th week of pregnancy.
+These medications are available only with prescription by a qualified medical practitioner and may not be suitable for all women.

 “A recent study conducted by Dr Sacks found that for women with high NK cell activity levels, live birth rates were over four times higher when the Bondi protocol was used (28%), compared with standard protocols.1